 Carotid artery disease is defined by the narrowing or blockage of the carotid artery due to the build-up of plaque (which is a deposit of cholesterol, calcium, and other cells in the artery wall).
 The carotid arteries are on each side of your neck and carry oxygen-rich blood from your heart to your head and brain.

-Over time, this narrowing may eventually become so severe that a blockage decreases blood flow to the brain and might tragically cause a stroke.
+Over time, this narrowing may lead to a blockage which decreases blood flow to the brain and may cause a stroke.
 A stroke can also occur if a piece of plaque or a blood clot breaks off from the wall of the carotid artery and travels to the smaller arteries of the brain impeding blood flow to that area.

 The brain survives on a continuous supply of oxygen and glucose carried to it by blood.
 Cells deprived of fresh blood for more than a few minutes will be damaged, a condition known as "ischemia," or the brain cells may die, a condition known as "infarction."
-When blood flow to the brain is blocked, the result is sometimes called "an ischemic event."
+When blood flow to the brain is blocked, the result is sometimes called an "ischemic event."
 This could be a stroke, which is permanent loss of brain function, or a "transient ischemic attack" (or TIA), which implies a temporary alteration of brain function.
-Brain damage can be permanent if this lack of blood flow lasts for more than 3 to 6 hours.
+Brain damage can be permanent if this lack of blood flow lasts for more than three to six hours.

 The risk factors for carotid artery disease are similar to the risk factors for PAD and coronary heart disease.
 They include:

 - Family history of atherosclerosis (build-up of plaque in the peripheral, coronary, or carotid arteries)